tetianagorbach/joint_model_sensitivity/README.md

 Folder "substantive_model" contains
-	fit_jm_observed.r - the code to fit the substantive model to the observed data. fit_jm_parameters.r initialises the values of the parameters to fit the substantive model. seeds. provides the seeds used to fit the substantive models parametrised by the sensitivity parameter delta. fit_jm_delta_when_dropout_after_60 - the code for multiple imputations: impute missing longitudinal observations  and fit the substantive model to the completed data sets. fit_jm_delta_changes_with_time  -  the code for multiple imputations: impute missing longitudinal observations under changing delta  and fit the substantive model to the completed data sets.
+	fit_jm_observed.r - the code to fit the substantive model to the observed data. fit_jm_parameters.r initialises the values of the parameters to fit the substantive model. seeds.rtf provides the seeds used to fit the substantive models parametrised by the sensitivity parameter delta. fit_jm_delta_when_dropout_after_60 - the code for multiple imputations: impute missing longitudinal observations  and fit the substantive model to the completed data sets. fit_jm_delta_changes_with_time  -  the code for multiple imputations: impute missing longitudinal observations under changing delta  and fit the substantive model to the completed data sets.